Second Jassy–Kishinev offensive: Initial attack

 The 13th Panzer Division counterattacked the 66th Rifle Corps on the first day, and tried to stop its progress the next day to no avail.
 A study on the division's history says 'The Russians [Soviets] dictated the course of events.'
-The 13th Panzer Division at the time was a materially underequiped, but high manpower unit, with a high proportion of recent reinforcements.
+The 13th Panzer Division at the time was a materially underequipped, but high manpower unit, with a high proportion of recent reinforcements.
 It only had Panzer IVs, StuG IIIs and self-propelled anti-tank guns.
 By the end of the second day, the division was incapable of attacking or putting up meaningful resistance.

 At the end of the second day, the 3rd Ukrainian Front stood deep in the rear of the German 6th Army.
 No more organised re-supply of forces would be forthcoming, and the 6th Army was doomed to be encircled and destroyed again.
 Franz-Josef Strauss, who was to become an important German politician after the war, served with the Panzer Regiment of the 13th Panzer Division.
 He comments that the division had ceased to exist as a tactical unit on the third day of the Soviet offensive: 'The enemy was everywhere.'

 In Mazulenko, results of the operations of the 66th Rifle Corps were described: "Because of the reinforcement of the Corps and the deep battle arrangements of troops and units the enemy defenses were broken through at high speed."

 German survivors of the initial attack stated "By the end of the barrage, Russian [Soviet] tanks were deep into our position."
 (Hoffman).
 A German battalion commander, Hauptmann Hans Diebisch, Commander II./IR579, 306.ID, commented "The fire assets of the German defense were literally destroyed by the Soviet fighter bombers attacking the main line of resistance and the rear positions.
 When the Russian infantry suddenly appeared inside the positions of the battalion and it tried to retreat, the Russian air force made this impossible.
 The battalion was dispersed and partly destroyed by air attacks and mortar and machine gun fire."